qlineai2025/qline/DOCUMENTATION.md

 #### 7. AI-Powered Voice Control
 The voice control feature is an advanced AI system that interprets user speech for one of two purposes: command execution or pace tracking.
 *   **Command-First Architecture**: The application sends audio snippets to a Genkit AI flow (`controlTeleprompter`).
-This flow is prompted to first check for specific verbal commands (e.g., "next slide", "pause").
+This flow is prompted to first check for specific verbal commands (e.g., "next slide", "pause", "go back to [text]").
 Commands are given top priority.
 *   **Fallback to Pace Tracking**: If the AI determines the user is not giving a command, it treats the audio as script reading.
 It then performs the pace-tracking function: it returns both an `adjustedScrollSpeed` based on the user's reading pace and the `lastSpokenWordIndex` to keep the prompter perfectly synchronized.
 *   **State-Aware Logic**: The flow is also sent the current state of the prompter (e.g., `isPlaying`, `prompterMode`, `currentSlideIndex`), allowing it to make intelligent decisions based on context.
 For example, "next slide" only has an effect if `prompterMode` is 'slides'.